antox7/CUNYHackathons/README.md

 + Tech
     - PHP (Database connection, creating tables, ...)
     - MySQL (User specific details including Photos)

++ Testing
+    - I used POSTMAN to test the backend Routes

 + Extremely proud of completing this project.
 Frontend was briliantly put together by an experienced team member who provided me with guidance in tough times.